walles/cleverdrawer/README.md

 * Create a release process with automated release numbering

 # TODO Before First Public Release
-* Verify there are no duplicate IDs in the launchables list
-* Verify there are no duplicate labels in the launchables list
 * Give settings a lower score than apps
 * Count time-since-last-launch in number of whole days, not milliseconds
+* Verify there are no duplicate labels in the launchables list
 * Fix icon loading so that rapid scrolling after start screen loaded doesn't look weird

 # TODO Misc
+* Make Travis run the instrumented tests
 * Sort recently installed apps earlier
 * Make a pre-commit hook that runs `gradlew check --continue`
 * Run [Findbugs](https://docs.gradle.org/current/userguide/findbugs_plugin.html) in Travis